The following was originally published on my Facebook page, but based on the response it received there, I wanted to repost it here as well.

 I remember when I was teaching in a city school and I had to take a student out in the hallway because he was being a little rowdy.
 He was as tall as I was, but he started crying because at 11 he was already so frustrated by his lot in life.
 He was frustrated to be in trouble again.
 He told me I couldn’t understand because I was white.
 All of his teachers had always been white ladies.
 And he was right.
 I couldn’t understand what it was like to be an adolescent trying to learn how to be a man and a minority at the same time when all of your role models have always been women with privilege.

 I remember my first year teaching I had a student whose mother was particularly difficult to handle.
-I bent over backwards to please her, but she eventually requested to have her son placed in another class for no other reason than “she didn’t like me.”
+I bent over backward to please her, but she eventually requested to have her son placed in another class for no other reason than “she didn’t like me.”
 I sat in my principal’s office and, despite my best effort to fight them, tears came into my eyes.
 It was literally the first time in my life that someone had said they didn’t like me.
-My principal and vice principal were both black.
+My principal and vice-principal were both black.
 The VP looked at me and, confused, asked why I was crying.

-“No one has ever said that to me before.”
-I replied.
+“No one has ever said that to me before,” I replied.

 “You made it all the way through college and no one, in your entire life, has ever looked at you and said that they don’t like you before?” she asked.